 Handling rich data types with a GIS database

-With a wealth of experience, C A Design Services can create a a GIS database giving you the ability to handle rich data types (data stored with their associated coordinates) and apply intelligent rules and relationships to extract spatial information of interest.
+With a wealth of experience, C A Design Services can create a GIS database giving you the ability to handle rich data types (data stored with their associated coordinates) and apply intelligent rules and relationships to extract spatial information of interest.
 We can carry out attribute and geometry checks on GIS data, removing slivers and overlaps between features and removing duplicated data.

 We can also provide you with the ability to visualise data within a mapping scenario.

-Combining an ordnance Survey map with client information
+Combining an Ordnance Survey map with client information

-Examples include taking a base Ordnance Survey map and overlaying client specific information.
+Examples include taking a base Ordnance Survey map and overlaying client-specific information.
 We have undertaken a variety of projects such as

 - Creating a GIS database of pylons and utility information for a Fencing and Plant contractor client